Macrometacorp/docs/docs/integrations/index.md

 A _connector_ is a connection that can be set up between Macrometa and a data source.
 For example, the list of connectors includes MongoDB, Snowflake, and will be expanded to include others.

-An _integration_ is a connection that you have defined between Macrometa and a specific data source or target.
-You can create an integration with Macrometa.
+An _integration_ is a connection that you have created using the connector between Macrometa and a specific data source or target.

 A _connection_ connects a Macrometa collection to a specific table in a data source, either as a source or target.
 This is the workflow doing the transfer.